Price vs. Value

 Ralph Wagner, the legendary manager of the Acorn Fund, once likened the stock market to an excitable dog on a long leash in New York City, darting randomly in every direction.
 The dog’s owner is walking from Columbus Circle through Central Park to the Metropolitan Museum.
 But at any given moment, there is no predicting which way the dog will lurch, but we know that directionally, the dog is headed northeast at an average speed of three miles per hour.

-Casual observers though, trying to gauge which way both the dog and the owner are headed, will have their eye on the dog instead of on the owner.
-But we all know that the dog is going to end up where the owner decides.
+Casual observers, though, trying to gauge which way both the dog and the owner are headed, will have their eye on the dog instead of on the owner.
+But we all know that the dog is going to end up where the owner decides to end up.

 If you missed Mr. Wagner‘s analogy, the stock market is that excitable dog while the value of the underlying businesses resembles the owner.
 The stock market reflects the collective prices of businesses at any given moment and as we know, stock prices are volatile.

-And they’ll remain volatile because the stock market is trying to decide on the right price for a business based on the profits that business is going to generate long into the future.
-Imagine trying to know what profits would be like for a business many years and decades down the road?
+And they’ll remain volatile because the stock market is trying to decide on the right price for a business based on the profits that business generates today and is going to generate long into the future.
+Imagine trying to predict profits for a business many years and decades down the road.
 Not that easy.

-And not just that, the current and future interest rates also play a role because they dictate the discount rates.
-And discount rates are what is used to discount those future profits to bring them back into the present.
+And not just that, the prevailing and future interest rates also play a role because they dictate the discount rate.
+And the discount rate is what gets used to discount those future profits and bring them to the present.

-The aggregated value of all those future profits, once brought back into the present, is what makes up the fair value for a business (stock).
+The aggregate value of all those future profits, once brought back to the present, is what makes up the fair value for a business (stock).
 More reading here if interested.

 And millions of market participants, knowingly or unknowingly, duke it out each day in the stock market to arrive at the fair value for a business.
 Every new piece of information that changes the trajectory of those profits or those of the discount rates gets immediately reflected into a stock’s price so again, volatility will remain an inherent component of a stock market’s life.

-Benjamin Graham, the father of value investing, once explained this by stating that in the short run, the stock market is like a voting machine – tallying up which firms are popular and unpopular.
-But in the long run, the market is like a weighing machine, assessing the true substance of a company.
+Benjamin Graham, the father of value investing, once explained this by stating that in the short run, the stock market is like a voting machine, tallying up which firms are popular and unpopular.
+But in the long run, the stock market is like a weighing machine, assessing the true substance of a company.

-A roundabout way of saying that is that in the short run, things can get stupidly volatile, both on the upside and on the downside.
-But that doesn’t and shouldn’t change the long run value of a ‘good’ business.
+A roundabout way of saying that is that in the short run, stock prices can get stupidly volatile, both on the upside and on the downside.
+But that doesn’t and shouldn’t change the long-run value of a ‘good’ business.

 How do we know if we own a long-range ‘good’ business?
-We do not.
-We can hypothesize and create all sorts of scenarios that reduces the odds of ending up with a lousy business but then a totally unexpected event turns a perfectly fine business upside down – a business that has weathered pandemics and World Wars, a business that has survived recessions and depressions, a business that lasted for more than a century of everything the world can throw at it can still go belly up overnight, aka Lehman Brothers.
+We don’t.
+We can hypothesize and create all sorts of scenarios that reduces the odds of ending up with a lousy business but then a totally unexpected event turns a perfectly fine business upside down, a business that has weathered pandemics and World Wars, a business that has survived recessions and depressions, a business that lasted for more than a century of everything the world can throw at it, can still go belly up overnight aka Lehman Brothers.

 Or Bear Stearns.